edwardsmith999/TTCF4LAMMPS/README.md

 This operation associates a LAMMPS input file to a LAMMPS object.
-The file associated contains only the command found in the block "System setup" previously described
+The file "System setup.in" contains only the declaration of the remaining parameters and the initialization of the system.
+The command line arguments are '-sc', 'none' (no video output), '-log', 'none' (no log file), '-var', 'rand_seed' , seed_v (the random seed to initialize the velocities, different for each processor).
+The last command sets the timestep for the integration of the equations of motion.
+The parameter is declared in the script, and appended to the LAMMPS object via lmp.command()

 	args = ['-sc', 'none','-log', 'none','-var', 'rand_seed' , seed_v]
 	lmp = lammps(comm=MPI.COMM_SELF, cmdargs=args)
 	L = PyLammps(ptr=lmp)
 	nlmp = lmp.numpy
-	lmp.file("System_setup.in")
+	lmp.file("system_setup.in")
+	lmp.command("timestep " + str(dt))
+ 	lmp.command("timestep " + str(dt))

 RUN THERMALIZATION
 ------

-This block appends to the existing LAMMPS input file the set of commands listed in the "Run equilibrium thermalization" block.
+This block appends to the existing LAMMPS object (loaded from system_setup.in) the set of commands listed in the function, which represent the equilibrium dynamics (mother trajectory) of the system.
+Since multiple runs are perfomred, ant the end of each run all the fixes and computes must be discarded.
-The operation is perfomed using lmp.command("......") which enables one to attach to the LAMMPS object lmp any arbitrary LAMMPS command, including variable declaration (passing Type 2 parameters to LAMMPS) and run.

-	lmp.command("timestep " + str(dt))
-	lmp.command("variable Thermo_damp equal " +  str(10*dt))
+	run_mother_trajectory(lmp,Nsteps_Thermalization,Thermo_damp)

+	def  run_mother_trajectory(lmp,Nsteps_Decorrelation,Thermo_damp):

-	lmp.command(" fix NVT_thermalization all nvt temp ${T} ${T} ${Thermo_damp} tchain 1")
+		lmp.command("fix NVT_equilibrium all nvt temp ${T} ${T} " +  str(Thermo_damp) + " tchain 1")
-	lmp.command("run " + str(Nsteps_Thermalization))
+    		lmp.command("run " + str(Nsteps_Decorrelation))
-	lmp.command("unfix NVT_thermalization")
+   		lmp.command("unfix NVT_equilibrium")

+   		return None

 LOOP OVER THE DAUGHTER TRAJECTORIES
 ------